databendlabs/openraft/guide/src/storage.md

 ### log & state machine
 This pertains to implementing the `GetLogEntries`, `AppendLogEntry`, `ReplicateLogEntries` & `ApplyToStateMachine` handlers.

 Traditionally, there are a few different terms used to refer to the log of mutations which are to be applied to a data storage system.
 Write-ahead log (WAL), op-log, there are a few different terms, sometimes with different nuances.
 In Raft, this is known simply as the log.
-The log describes the "type" of mutation to be applied to the state machine, where the state machine is the actual business-logic representation of all applied logs.
+A log entry describes the "type" of mutation to be applied to the state machine, and the state machine is the actual business-logic representation of all applied log entries.

 ##### `GetLogEntries`
 This will be called at various times to fetch a range of entries from the log.
 The `start` field is inclusive, the `stop` field is non-inclusive.
 Simply fetch the specified range of logs from the storage medium, and return them.